Twitch disables Trump’s channel until the end of his term to ‘minimize harm’ during transition – TechCrunch

 The social platforms took action against the president’s accounts after he incited a group of his supporters in a riot at the Capitol.
 Trump encouraged a crowd to march toward Congress after a rally Wednesday in which the president again pushed false claims about a “stolen” election.

-At the Capitol, the crowd swelled and easily overcame barriers in place by police, flooding into the building and looting lawmakers’ offices, resulting in a number of injuries and four deaths.
+At the Capitol, the crowd swelled and easily overcame barriers put in place by police, flooding into the building and looting lawmakers’ offices, resulting in a number of injuries and four deaths.
 Lawmakers were inside the building at the time and were forced to evacuate, later reconvening to certify the election results.

 Developing…